 Papers, oral and poster sessions were presented based on each of the four UPGRID demonstrators.
 Moreover, partners of the UPGRID project from General Electric (GE), Iberdrola and Vattenfall hosted a live demonstrator at the GE conference booth, opened to all CIRED visitors.
 It was titled: “The Future of Operation and Control on the LV Grid”.
 The exhibition provided the opportunity to show the Spanish and Swedish UPGRID demonstration on real time by remotely connecting to both real live Low Voltage Network Management Systems (LV NMS) deployed in each Distribution System Operator (DSO), based on GE PowerOn technology.
+Similarly, Schneider Electric (SE) and Vattenfall hosted another live demonstrator at the SE conference booth, to show how the Swedish demonstrator handled the RTU data and meter data to monitor the Low Voltage grid.

 The LV NMS deployed in the Spanish demo was shown in a 30 min live demonstration conducted by Mónica Pintado (GE) and Ana González (Iberdrola).
 It was focused on showing how the visibility, controllability and operation of the LV network can be improved and the use of mobile devices for LV operational activities in the field.
 Attendees showed interest on the final solution, the Geographic Information System (GIS) integration, the duration of the Common Information Model (CIM) import process, new functionalities available from mobile devices (such as cuts and jumpers and smart meter polling) and demo network key figures.